1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Must be 501(c)(3) or fiscally sponsored, majority BIPOC-led and driven by systemically marginalized populations, engaged in community organizing and/or public policy advocacy with racial equity/justice framework.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Must be 501(c)(3) or fiscally sponsored, majority BIPOC-led and driven by systemically marginalized populations, engaged in community organizing and/or public policy advocacy with racial equity/justice framework.
+Confirm the full requirements in the official notice before applying.